semarchy/xdm-tutorials/README.md

 * Data Stewards
 * Business Analysts
 * Solution Architects
-* Integration developers
+* Integration Developers
 * and many more

-Have you been asked to learn about enterprise Master Data Management initiatives?
-Does your organization need to upgrade its approach to managing data in the 21st century?
-Are you disappointed with legacy data management systems and are looking for a simple and intuitive solution?

-Then xDM is the product for you.
-Follow these tutorials to learn how it works.

-# What are the requirements for completing the tutorials?
+Semarchy xDM is the [Intelligent Data Hub](https://www.semarchy.com/intelligent/).
+It was created to help with these Enterprise Information Management tasks:
+* Master Data Management
+* Data Governance
+* Data Quality
+* Deduplication & Match/Merge
+* Collaborative data authoring workflows

+# Requirements
-All you need to complete these tutorials is a modern computer, access to the Internet, and a willingness to learn.
+To complete these tutorials you need a modern computer, access to the internet, and a willingness to learn.

-You will need to get a license key from Semarchy to access Semarchy xDM for any tutorials after the Quick Install series.
+You will also need to get a license key from Semarchy.
 If you don't already have a license key, request a [30-day free license key](https://www.semarchy.com/free-trial/).

 You have the option of downloading all the helper files that you need to complete these tutorials.
-You can access these helper resources on Github.
-You can also download the archive (zip) file containing all the [tutorial files from Github](https://github.com/semarchy/xdm-tutorials/archive/master.zip).
+You can access these helper resources individually on Github.
+You can also download the archive (zip) file containing [all the tutorial files](https://github.com/semarchy/xdm-tutorials/archive/master.zip) from Github.

 # Feedback
 We welcome your comments and suggestions on the quality and usefulness of these tutorials.